2020 Vienna attack

 On 2 November 2020, a series of shootings took place in Vienna, Austria a few hours before the city was scheduled to enter a lockdown as a result of the COVID-19 pandemic.
 A lone gunman started shooting in the busy city centre, killing four civilians and injuring 23 others, seven critically, including a police officer.
 The attacker was killed by police and was later identified as an ISIL sympathizer.
 Officials said that the attack was an incident of Islamist terrorism.

 Attack

-Before the attack, at around 16:00, Kujtim Fejzulai uploaded a confession video on his social media before making a call to the restaurant: Le Salzgries.
+Before the attack, at around 16:00, Kujtim Fejzulai uploaded a confession video on his social media before making a call to the Le Salzgries restaurant.
 At 17:44, Fejzulai left his apartment to walk to the city center.
-He uploaded two more photos on his social media at 19:17 and 19:26 respectively.
+He uploaded two more photos to social media at 19:17 and 19:26 respectively.
 Fejzulai arrived at Schwedenplatz at 19:31.
 From there, he walked to the Le Salzgries restaurant.
-He walked around and passed by it two more times until he realized it was closed.
+He walked around and passed it by twice until he realized it was closed.
 Fejzulai changed course and travelled to Seitenstettengasse.
 He briefly walked towards the St. Rupert's Church before walking south towards a hotel building to prepare for the shooting.
 When the shooting started, he was armed with a rifle, a handgun, and a machete and was wearing a fake explosive belt that was underneath his jacket.